-You may qualify for reduced fees if: you are a veteran with at least 30% service connected disability; a veteran 65 years of age or older with a service connected disability; resident who permanently uses a wheelchair; resident who is blind or visually impaired; or resident with a developmental disability as defined in RCW 77.32.480.
-To request an application contact the WDFW Licensing Division at (360) 902-2464 or (360) 902-2349.
-Hearing Impaired TDD: (360) 902-2207.

-2 To receive the discounted rate for small game, the small game licenses must be purchased at the same time as a big game license package is purchased.

-3 Special Hunt Applications that are in the categories "Quality Elk," "Quality Deer," "Any Moose", "Any Ram" and "Goat."

-4 Only available by special permit through a random drawing.

-5 Raffle Tickets can only be purchased at a License Dealer location.
+- 1 You may qualify for reduced fees if: you are a veteran with at least 30% service connected disability; a veteran 65 years of age or older with a service connected disability; resident who permanently uses a wheelchair; resident who is blind or visually impaired; or resident with a developmental disability as defined in RCW 77.32.480.
+To request an application visit https://wdfw.wa.gov/accessibility or contact the WDFW Licensing Division at (360) 902-2464.
+Hearing Impaired TDD: (360) 902-2207. - 2 To receive the discounted rate for small game, the small game licenses must be purchased at the same time as a big game license package is purchased. - 3 Special Hunt Applications that are in the categories "Quality Elk," "Quality Deer," "Any Antlered Bull Moose", "Any Ram" and "Goat." - 4 Only available by special permit through a random drawing. - 5 Raffle Tickets can only be purchased at a License Dealer location. - \ Duplicate licenses are \$9.70; duplicate tags are \$8.20 (duplicates are required for lost, stolen, or mutilated license/tag).